jkellyphilly/learning-go-2875237/NOTES.md

 ### Variables/types
 `var` is **required** for defining variables outside of functions.
 - Within functions, though, we can use the `:=` operator.

+**Characters are wrapped in single quotes**, while strings are wrapped in double quotes.